Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 This is huge for any business still living out of shoe boxes.
 But as file volume grows and you add more entities, cards, e-commerce feeds, and staff, QBO’s built-in tools start to feel like a blunt instrument.
 That is where Dext comes in.

-Dext: Three Products, One Layer on Top of QBO
+Dext: The Automation Layer on Top of QBO

-Dext is not a general ledger; it is a data capture and quality layer that sits in front of QBO and pushes clean and coded transactions and documents into it.
+Dext is not a general ledger.
+It is a unified data automation platform that sits in front of QBO: capturing, cleaning, and pushing coded transactions and documents into your books.

-• Capture receipts, invoices, and statements via mobile app, email, web, or certain suppliers/banks.
+• Capture receipts, invoices, and statements via mobile app, email, web, or direct supplier connections.

 • Use OCR and machine learning to read amounts, tax, supplier, date, and line items with high accuracy.